aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-sept-oct-2013.md

 pushed forward, with a beta and a RC available already.
-This release focuses on stability improvements and bug-fixes, but is nonetheless a large step from 1.0, with an enhanced update mechanism, extended metadata, an enhanced &lsquo;pin&rsquo; workflow for developers, and much more.</p>
+This release focuses on stability improvements and bug-fixes, but is nonetheless a large step from 1.0, with an enhanced update mechanism, extended metadata, an enhanced ‘pin’ workflow for developers, and much more.</p>
 <p>We are delighted by the success met by OPAM, which was mentioned
-again and again at the OCaml&rsquo;2013 workshop, where we got a warming lot of positive feedback.
+again and again at the OCaml’2013 workshop, where we got a warming lot of positive feedback.
 To be sure that this belongs to the community, after licensing all metadata of the repository under CC0 (as close to public domain as legally possible), we have worked hand in hand with